ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Software Bill of Materials (SBOM)

-As the ever increasing complexity of large software projects requires more modularity and abstractions to manage them, keeping track of their full Trusted Computing Base (TCB) is becoming increasingly difficult.
+As the ever-increasing complexity of large software projects requires more modularity and abstractions to manage them, keeping track of their full Trusted Computing Base (TCB) is becoming increasingly difficult.
 Each component may have its own set of dependencies and libraries.
 Some of these dependencies are binaries, which means their TCB depends not only on their source, but also on their build environment (compilers and tool-chains).
 Besides, many source and binary packages are distributed through various channels and repositories that may not be trustworthy.

 Software Bills of Materials (SBOM) help the authors, packagers, distributors, auditors and users of software understand its provenance and who may have the ability to introduce a vulnerability that can affect the supply chain downstream.
 However, the usefulness of SBOM in protecting end users is limited if supply chain actors cannot be held accountable for their contents.
 For instance, consider a package repository for an open source operating system distribution.
 The operator of this repository may decide to provide a malicious version of a package only to users who live in a specific country.
 They can write two equivocal SBOMs for the honest and backdoored versions of the package, so that nobody outside the affected country can discover the malicious version, but victims are not aware they are being targeted.